joeypizzas/todo-list/planning.md

     - #FFFFFF - Task Background

 ## How do you plan to design the application state?
+- Goal is to write application state independent of UI, so it works first in the console.
+- Initially will have methods that print to-dos and lists to the console, to be able to verify that their state is being managed correctly.
+These will be in their own module to start.
+Later on, we'll shirk these in favor of the UIcontroller module, which adds the to-dos and lists to the UI.
+- Use a class to create todo objects.
+Details:
+    - It will have methods to operate and manage its own state, like:
+        - Editing name.
+        - Editing due-date.
+        - Editing the list it's on.
+        - Editing description.
+        - Changing completeness status.
+        - (Delete will be part of the list methods, since it is really related to removing a to-do from a list.)
+    - It will have the following NVPs:
+        - Name.
+        - Due date.
+        - List.
+        - description.
+        - Complete.
+- Class for todo list objects.
+Details:
+    - It has the following keys:
+        - Name.
+        - To-do list, which is an array that will hold to-do objects added to it.
+    - Methods:
+        - Edit list name.
+        - Add to-do to list.
+        - Remove to-do from list.
+        - Get completed to-dos.
+        - Get incompleted to-dos.
+- Name / avatar:

 ## How do you plan to organize your project files?
 ## What inputs will your program have?
 Will the user enter data or will you get input from somewhere else?
 ## Given your inputs, what are the steps necessary to return the desired output?